aspa2006/EduLead-AI/README.md

 - Building AI – University of Helsinki
 - Elements of AI – University of Helsinki
 - My professional experience as a School Administrator
-- My PhD studies in Educational Administration at the National Open University of Nigeria (NOUN)
+- Aspiring PhD studies in Educational Administration
 - Current research in Artificial Intelligence in Education and Educational Leadership

 ---